xdsswar/PopUpLesson/README.md

 # PopUpLesson

-Understanding some javafx tricks to work with PopUp windows
+Understanding some Javafx tricks to work with Pop-Up windows